beatlabs/harvester/README.md

 Will be github issues once we move to thebeatapp organization.

-- The code has a data race and cannot be used with safety.
 - The config struct should check for null fields and initialize with default pointer value
 - !!! base64 decode string in value of the kv
 - support codecov for forks by adding environment variable of the project